yakazimir/kyler-website/content/post/my-article-name.md

 ```python
 print("01"*4)
 ```
-which, excluding the Python parts `",print, (,), *}` and the prefix `"01"` (since this pattern will stay constant for all such patterns longer than $n=8$), the size of this program reduces the size of the number $4$ (or $n/2$), which in bits is  equivalent to the following (using the laws of number-bit conversion; this part about the conversion tripped me up a bit at first, but is essential for the result in the next Section):
+which, excluding the Python parts `",print, (,), *}` and the prefix `"01"` (since these wil stay constant for all such patterns longer than $n=8$), the size of this program reduces the size of the number $4$ (or $n/2$), which in bits is  equivalent to the following (using the laws of [number-bit conversion](https://www.exploringbinary.com/number-of-bits-in-a-decimal-integer/); this part about the conversion tripped me up a bit at first, but is essential for the result in the next Section):
 $$ \left\lfloor \log_{2}(4) \right\rfloor + c $$
 where $c (\ge 1)$ is the constant that covers the programming language parts and the constant pattern `01`.